 Witch hazel is quite easily available in drugstores and on popular online shopping websites like Amazon.
 If you don’t mind using one with alcohol, you can go for T.N.
 Dickinson’s Witch Hazel Astringent.
 Yes, this is the same T. N. Dickinson who started selling witch hazel way back in 1866!
 If you would like to use a witch hazel that is alcohol-free, I recommend Thayers Alcohol-Free Witch Hazel Toner, which also happens to be scent free!
 Yay!

 All of this is well and good.
-But there still a couple of things you need to keep in mind before you start using witch hazel…
+But there are still a couple of things you need to keep in mind before you start using witch hazel.

 Are There Any Side Effects Of Witch Hazel?

 No, witch hazel does not have any major side effects when applied on the skin or consumed